-We had a problem with himalayan blackberries on the land we plan to grow Truffles.
-Truffles grow best in a invasive free environment.
-In Oregon, we are over run with blackberries.
-It is easy to see that our roadsides, open fields, woodlands and backyards are becoming overrun with blackberries and invasive species.
+We had a problem with Himalayan blackberries on the land we plan to grow Truffles.
+Truffles grow best in an invasive-free environment.
+In Oregon, we are overrun with blackberries.
+It is easy to see that our roadsides, open fields, woodlands, and backyards are becoming overrun with blackberries and invasive species.
 Machines often can’t get to problem areas, humans hands are very labor intensive, and herbicides are dangerous to Truffles. waterways, soil, and desired vegetation, not to mention animals and humans.

-If left alone, blackberries and invasive plants will strangling our Truffles trees.
+If left alone, blackberries and invasive plants will strangle our Truffles trees.

 Bring on the Goats

 When it comes to clearing unwanted blackberries and vegetation, goats can provide an ideal alternative to machines and herbicides.
 They graze in places that mowers can’t reach and humans don’t want to go (yes, they love Poison Ivy).
 In fact, goats eat a wide range of unwanted vegetation, which include: Himalayan blackberries, English ivy, scotch broom, acorns, salmonberry, dandelion, maple leaves, cottonwood leaves, bamboo, alder leaves, knotweed, morning glory, holly, small saplings, nettle, thistle apple trees, bamboo leaves and buds, banana trees, bay tree leaves, leaves and root of beets, bramble, cedar leaves and barks, cottonwoods, dandelions, small Douglas fir trees, ferns, entire grape plants, hibiscus, honeysuckle, jackfruit leaves, kudzu, mango leaves, maple leaves and bark, mints, mulberry plants, oak tree leaves, Kudzu, Oriental Bittersweet, Ailanthus, Multiflora Rose, and Japanese Honeysuckle.